EMU-Compsci-Discord/CompsciBot/README.md

 Now that you have the code base, you need to add a bot to discord to test any new code you add.

+Go to the application tab of the [Discord Developer Portal](https://discord.com/developers/applications)

 You should see an interface like this one:
 <img src="imgs/devPortal.png" alt="Discord Developer Website"/>